Do you think you could be suffering from Post Traumatic Stress Disorder (PTSD), or know someone that is? There IS effective help for PTSD and stress!

 It can show up in many ways and sometimes sufferers may not notice or recognise themselves that something is really wrong or see the symptoms.
 PTSD is as unique as you are.
 It's not surprising that it develops or shows up differently for each person.
 Sometimes symptoms will be obvious right away, or it can take much longer, event weeks or years to appear.

-Common Symptoms are (although this varies from person to person):
+Although this varies from person to person.
+Symptoms can include:

 Re-Living of traumatic event